-With spending roundups, 1% cashback on debit card purchases, 1% APY on checking accounts, and free automated transfers – there are many things to like with M1 Finance.
+With spending roundups, up to 10% cashback on eligible purchases, 1.70% APY on chequing accounts, and free automated transfers – there are many things to like with M1 Finance.

 And that explains why many Canadians are looking for M1 Finance in Canada or its alternatives.